siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 235 Gravity and the Dielectric Cosmos.md

+A Maxwell Universe - 235 Gravity and the Dielectric Cosmos.md:
 ---
 title: A Maxwell Universe – Gravity and the Dielectric Cosmos
-date: 2026-01-01 11:45
+date: 2026-01-01 11:30
 ---

 ## Gravity as Refraction

 We have established that "mass" is simply a region of high electromagnetic energy density, knotted into a stable topology.
+We have also established, via the principle of superposition, that electromagnetic fields *do* interact via their energy densities.

 This leads to a direct mechanism for Gravity that does not require curved spacetime, but rather a **Variable Speed of Light**.

 In standard optics, light bends when it passes from a medium of one density to another (refraction).
-It bends towards the region of higher index of refraction where the phase velocity is slower.
+It bends towards the region of higher index of refraction (slower speed).

 In a Maxwell Universe, a massive object (a proton, a star) is a concentrated knot of energy.
 This high energy density locally modifies the electromagnetic